Sort Query Results

 -

-When using RQL directly, if no ordering type is specified, then the server defaults to lexicographic ordering.
+When using RQL directly, if no ordering type is specified, the server uses the default ordering for the field.

 Using alphanumeric ordering example: